Built to Build: Blog

 How many prospects do we need to talk to so we land 20 customers?

-Your closing rate is going to be different depending on your business, but you need to spend some time figuring out what it is.
+Your closing rate is going to be different depending on your business, so spend some time figuring out what it is.

 No matter if you’re a service-based company, remodeler, or home builder, the flow is the same: Convert prospects into customers.